Skip to content

 Finally, exit out of psql with \q:

-food-inspections=> \q
+baltimore_311=> \q

 Reaching the Database from Your Computer#

 Often it can be a little easier to access the database via GUI system from your computer.
-To do so, we recommend setting up dbeaver, since it offers a free version and works with every operating system (but if you already have a SQL client like dbvisualizer or data grip that you know how to use and prefer, feel free to use that instead).
+To do so, we recommend setting up DBeaver, since it offers a free version and works with every operating system (but if you already have a SQL client like dbvisualizer or data grip that you know how to use and prefer, feel free to use that instead).

 Protecting your data